andreaweb/vacations-app/README.md

 TO DO LIST:
 - Improve UX, specially the links (create a menu);
 - Implement edit and delete funcionalities;
-- Have calendar open on datepicker
+- Optimize functions and components